shieldgenerator7/DnD-Stories/Agranari/Agranari DnD Races.md

 Reality Bender – You can activate Adirada’s Lie as a bonus action.

+Delayed Change – You can choose to make your changes silently, and have them manifest all at once when you finish casting the spell.

 Quickfooted - As an action, you can Dash and Disengage.
 As a bonus action, you can Dash.

+Run Speed – You have a run speed of 45ft.
+When you move in a (mostly) straight line, you may use your Run Speed instead of your Walk Speed.
+This applies to other features that use your Walk Speed as a base value.

 [Color Name] – As an action, you can use Adira’s Lie to change the color of the target to [Color Name].